kubedb/docs/docs/guides/mariadb/migration/databaseMigration.md

 ### Test live CDC streaming

-With the migrator still running, connect to the **source RDS** instance and run some DML:
+With the migration still running, connect to the **source RDS** instance and run some DML:

 ```bash
 $ mysql -h <rds-endpoint>.rds.amazonaws.com -u migrator -p